 So our uniformed letter carriers have good reason to be cautious when they hear or see a barking dog.
 And since June 14-20, 2020 is all about dog bite prevention week; I thought I would share my thoughts with you as a Los Angeles lawyer who helps postal workers attacked by domesticated animals.
 Man’s best friend is a crucial companion in millions of homes across the country.
 However, dogs also represent one of the highest injury risks for:

 Attacks against mail delivery people in Los Angeles have seen their fair share of media coverage in the past.
-Most of us have seen the mostly white postal truck with their right-hand steering wheels parked along residential streets.
-Postal workers pull over, grab their mailbag, and start walking the shoulder of the roads and walking paths at a brisk pace.
+Most of us have seen the mostly white postal truck with its right-hand steering wheels parked along residential streets.
+Postal workers pull over, grab their mailbags, and start walking the shoulder of the roads and walking paths at a brisk pace.
 And this has been their job for ages, since the inception of the Pony Express.

 But occasionally, Rover, or Fido and a pack of dogs get loose from a neighbors yard.
 Female dogs in heat can especially make male dogs jump fences, and dig holes to get a chance at mating.
 And when something like that happens, uniformed postal workers are rarely not perceived as a threat to dogs.
 After all, canines, being the ancestors of wolves, are territorial by nature.